scaleoutsean/awesome-solidfire/README.md

 - A how-to article for Filebeat/Logstash as well as SolidFire API-based queries can be found [here](https://scaleoutsean.github.io/2021/10/18/solidfire-syslog-filebeat-logstash-elk-stack.html)
 - Elasticsearch 8 examples with SolidFire using Trident Docker Volume Plugin, Trident CSI, and Cinder CSI can be found [here](https://scaleoutsean.github.io/2022/03/06/elastic-elk-stack-on-netapp.html)

-#### InfluxDB v1 - SolidFire Collector (SFC) v2
+#### InfluxDB v3 - SolidFire Collector (SFC) v2

 - [SolidFire Collector](https://github.com/scaleoutsean/sfc/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI storage
   - Formerly HCICollector, [completely rewritten and improved](https://scaleoutsean.github.io/2024/05/29/sfc-v2.html).
 There's a [14-minute video demo](https://rumble.com/v513sls-solidfire-collector-v2.html) which talks about the database, measurements, dashboarding and the improvements compared to HCI Collector v0.7
-  - Uses InfluxDB v1 back-end
+  - v2.1 uses latest & greatest InfluxDB 3 back-end with optional S3 tiering
-  - Collects replication-related metrics (HCI Collector does not)
+  - Collects snapshot schedules and replication-related metrics (HCI Collector does not)
-  - Requires valid TLS certificate on SolidFire MVIP
+  - Requires valid TLS certificate on SolidFire MVIP, InfluxDB
   - Dockerfile available for DIY packaging in seconds

 #### Graphite - HCI Collector v0.7.x